mooroon/NetworkingA13/Firewall Intro.md

 At the end of this recipe, you will know how to:
 - Answer: What is a firewall?
 - Answer: How do firewalls work?
-- Build the following network and configure a firewall
+- Build a network and configure a firewall

 ## What is a Firewall?